 - By providing an environment that lets the child choose and the freedom to stay with the activity, uninterrupted, until that hunger is satisfied, not only is concentration developed more perfectly, but passion more vividly.

-- After a child has been allowed to focus, he feels better, stronger, and calmer because, by means of such concentration, he has been developing his willpower, and he remains this way the rest of his life.
+- After a child has been allowed to focus, he feels better, stronger, and calmer because, by means of such concentration, he has been developing his willpower.
+He remains this way the rest of his life.

 Cheers, Papa Green Bean